kfisch2/password-generator/README.md

 # Password Generator

 ## Features
-Generate a unique password to include user's preferance of:
+From starter code, write an algorithm that generates a unique password of a particular length.
+User may request to include:
-- Length
+- Numbers
-- Character type
+- Special character type
+- Lowercase letters
-- Lowercase/uppercase letters
+- Uppercase letters